e-apostolidis/CA-SUM/README.md

 ## Model Selection and Evaluation
 <div align="justify">

-The utilized model selection criterion relies on the post-processing of the calculated loss over the training epochs and enables the selection of a well-trained model by indicating the training epoch and the value of the length regularization factor.
+The selection of a well-trained model is based on two step process.
+First, we keep one trained model per considered value for the length regularization factor sigma, by selecting the model (i.e., the epoch) that minimizes the training loss.
+Then, we choose the best-performing model for a given data split (i.e., the sigma value) by assessing the ability of each of the selected models to reduce the value of the utilized loss function for the videos of the test set.
+More details about this assessment can be found in Section 4.2 of our work.
 To evaluate the trained models of the architecture and automatically select a well-trained one, define:
  - the [`dataset_path`](evaluation/compute_fscores.py#L25) in [`compute_fscores.py`](evaluation/compute_fscores.py),
  - the [`base_path`](evaluation/evaluate_factor.sh#L7) in [`evaluate_factor`](evaluation/evaluate_factor.sh),
  - the [`base_path`](evaluation/choose_best_model.py#L12) and [`annot_path`](evaluation/choose_best_model.py#L34) in [`choose_best_model`](evaluation/choose_best_model.py),